paquettm/420-302-VA_A24/Arduino_RPi_installation.md

    The Arduino IDE should open and be ready for use.

-That's it!
-You have successfully installed the Arduino IDE on Raspberry Pi OS.
-You can now use it to program Arduino boards directly from your Raspberry Pi.
+You can now use this IDE to program Arduino boards directly from your Raspberry Pi.